aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/manage-bullet/_index.md

 1. Add the created paragraphs in [TextFrame](https://reference.aspose.com/slides/php-java/com.aspose.slides/textframe) paragraph collection.
 1. Save the presentation.

-This code, which is an implementation of the steps above, shows you how to create a multilevel bullet list in Java:
+This code, which is an implementation of the steps above, shows you how to create a multilevel bullet list :

 ```php
   // Instantiate a Presentation class that represents a PPTX file